 Where Are The Exoticars?
 We can safely assume the Rolls-Royce Wraith is great - you don't need GCBC to tell you that.
 The Pagani Huayra is incredible - you knew that already.
 So crazy cars are excluded from contention.
-We’ve set a price barrier of $90,000 USD, but the most expensive base price 2014’s The Good 12 is actually just $63,495.
+We’ve set a price barrier of $90,000 USD, but the most expensive base price 2016’s The Good 12 is actually just $66,940.
 We’ll simply accept that cars priced above $90,000 are accepted as valid purchases.
-In cases in which genuinely expensive cars are not worth purchasing - the $120,060 Lexus LS600hL comes to mind - we already know the value quotient is nonexistent, and the car shouldn't be considered for the receipt of any award.

 Why Only Eight For The Bad 8?
 As a symbol to recognize the improvements being made by automobile manufacturers in this golden age of the car, GoodCarBadCar.net places greater numerical emphasis on the good.

 Aren't Most New Cars Built These Days Reliable And Therefore Not Bad?
-True enough, the least reliable new car in 2014 will likely be far more reliable than the most reliable car of the relatively recent past.
-However, when greatness is in abundance, an utter lack of excitement or excellence is perceived as, well... bad.
+True enough, many of the least reliable new cars in 2016 will likely be as reliable than the most reliable car of the relatively recent past.
+However, when greatness is in abundance, an utter lack of excitement or excellence is perceived as, well, bad.
 Outside of quality (although quality and durability and reliability can come into play), The Bad 8 dishonours cars that are especially undesirable for a variety of reasons.

 Who Is On The Selection Committee?
 The opinions proffered on GoodCarBadCar.net are those of Timothy Cain, the founder and editor of GCBC.
 Thus, the victories garnered have not been won by acquiring multiple third-place votes.
 Each winner and lose is succinctly explained.